What Is Forest School?

-Forest school, on the other hand, offers an immersive experience that encourages hands-on learning.
+Tír na nÓg Forest School is a holistic and immersive program where children - beginning at 2 years old- can develop a sense of self and sense of place.
+Forest school offers an immersive experience that encourages hands-on learning.
 It’s an experience that involves being in nature over an extended period of time: children come to know a woodland as it changes with the seasons.
 As children watch the cycles of life unfold, their relationship with the forest strengthens over time.

 Habitual contact with nature gives children a lasting sense of belonging within the natural world, one that they can carry with them through the rest of their lives.